 - Salmon: High protein, anti-inflammatory food that’s easy to digest

-- Sweet Potato: Carbs, and some of the best carbs for runners
+- Sweet Potato: Carbs, and potatoes are some of the best carbs for runners

 - Basic Chicken: Simple, packed with nutrients, protein, carbs, and fat

 - Grilled Vegetables: Nutrients without a huge amount of fiber

 - Sandwiches: Who doesn’t love a good sandwich?!
 Enjoy some veggies, some protein and lots of flavor.